If you run an ecommerce store, there’s nothing more exciting than watching orders come in.

 Carl Protsch, Co-Founder of FLEO

-An OMS can help optimize your ecommerce order tracking system by providing real-time updates throughout the order’s journey.
+An OMS can help optimise your ecommerce order tracking system by providing real-time updates throughout the order’s journey.

 Having a real-time order tracking system is considered an essential for you and your customer to access.